BirdDog-Intel/birddog_docs/docs/index.md

 # Getting Started

-**THIS DOCUMENTATION IS FOR BIRDDOG V2, ROLLED OUT WITH OPT IN 2025.03.24.
-IF YOU ARE USING THE LEGACY VERSION OF BIRDDOG, SOME OF THIS DOCUMATION MAY BE INACCURATE.
-CONTACT US FOR SUPPORT.**

 BirdDog is a powerful & extensible research tool used by sales people to maximize revenue at their organization.

 The BirdDog Documentations is broken into two sections: